Licensing Board Statement of Policy for the Licensing (Scotland) Act 2005

 Welcome to the Moray Licensing Board's statement of policy page.
 The documents on this page explain how the Board will exercise its functions under the new Licensing (Scotland) Act 2005.

-Section 6 of the Licensing (Scotland) Act 2005 requires every Licensing Board to publish a statement of policy each three years.
-This policy came into effect in 2007 and the current policy continues in effect until November 2018.
+Section 6 of the Licensing (Scotland) Act 2005 requires every Licensing Board to publish a statement of policy each five years.
+This policy came into effect in 2007 and the current policy continues in effect until November 2028.

 The main current Policy document and the Appendices are listed separately below for ease of reference and more speedy downloads.